-I have experienced anxiety and depression since my diagnosis.
+I have experienced anxiety and depression since my diagnosis which you can read about more in this post about my emotional health and CVID.
 Although I realize this is normal after receiving a life-changing diagnosis, I have been researching – could Cognitive Behavioral Therapy i.e. CBT help CVID patients like me?

 What would prompt me to do this you might wonder.